Paul Henry Ourry

 Captain Paul Henry Ourry (3 October 1719 – 31 January 1783) was a Royal Navy officer and politician who represented Plympton Erle in the House of Commons of Great Britain from 1763 to 1775.

 Early life

 Ourry was the second son of Louis Ourry, a Huguenot of Blois and his wife Anne Louise Beauvais, daughter of Louis Beauvais and was born on 3 October 1719.

 Naval career

+Ourry joined the Royal Navy and was Lieutenant in 1742 serving on HMS Elizabeth from 1742 to 1744 and saw action at the Battle of Toulon.
+From 1746 to 1748 he served on HMS Salisbury.
+In about 1748 Joshua Reynolds painted a portrait described by the National Trust as Lieutenant, later Captain, Paul Henry Ourry, MP (1719–1783) with an enslaved child known as 'Jersey' (dates unknown).
+Nothing was known about the boy, then aged about 11, until details of his life were researched in 2026; he was found recorded as "Boston Jersey" on ships that Ourry was attached to, as servant and later possibly as crew member, but disappeared from the records in 1753.